propensive/rapture/doc/m4-release.md

 ### Fix for match errors on content types

-FIXME
+This fix avoids runtime exceptions when POST requests are sent with a MIME type other than `application/x-www-form-urlencoded`.

+Thanks to Sébastien Renault for this!

 ## General

 ### Better JAR file layout for Eclipse sources

-The format of published JAR files previously meant that Eclipse could not previously find Rapture sources without a lot of extra work.
-The directory structure of the project has now been rearranged to help Eclipse find the sources.
+The format of published JAR files previously meant that Eclipse could not previously find Rapture sources without a lot of extra work for the user.

+The directory structure of the projects has now been rearranged to help Eclipse find the sources.

 ### Removal of some reflection code

 Some unnecessary code using Scala reflection in Rapture Core has been removed, which eliminates some crashes on Android, and works better on Scala.JS.

+## Thank you

+As well as the contributors above, thanks must also go to Alistair Johnson, Christian Pérez-Llamas, François Armand and Sam Halliday for SBT help, design inspiration, bugreporting and bloody-minded enthusiasm, respectively.